What did Hugh do during his 10 years out of music?

 Eventually my shoulder and elbow problems improved and when God put it on my heart to begin music again in 1998 on that Christian retreat, I was able to play guitar using an instrument with very light touch.
 I have a special bent flute I had made for myself.
 My voice also came back pretty well so that my CD's actually sound like the radio voice I used to have when I was singing on Broadway.
 God is Good!

 I have no idea what the future will hold but I love my life today.
 I go to daily Mass, I have hundreds of friends, I work in technology for people with disabilities.
-I was married to Diane in January 2011.
+I was married to Kirsten in January 2011.

 When a friend with a disability was asked how he copes with his limitations, he said "I do what I can and I ask for help with what I can't!"
 I now see the wisdom of those words.
 Sometimes our necessity can be the mother of invention, and it is remarkable how supportive the business community can be when we take initiative.
 I'm grateful to God for showing me that He will provide if we believe in ourselves and unite our adversity with faith and creativity.